 The National Museum of Natural History has become the steward of one of the largest natural history collections, with over 126 million specimens including hundreds of mammals from Africa, Australia, and the Americas.
 This museum always tops...

 1300 Constitution Ave NW, Washington, DC 20560, USA

-Originally founded as the National Museum of History and Technology in 1964, this museum charms millions of visitors with over three million artifacts and national treasures that have shaped a nascent American history and culture Highlights...
+Originally founded as the National Museum of History and Technology in 1964, this museum charms visitors with over three million artifacts and national treasures related to formative events in American history.
+Highlights include the original flag...

 4th St SW & Independence Ave SW, Washington, DC 20560, USA